Wander Franco Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 18th in MLB.

-- The Cubs' 4.23 team ERA ranks 16th among all MLB pitching staffs.
+- The Cubs have a 4.17 team ERA that ranks 14th across all MLB pitching staffs.

-- The Cubs give up the third-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (51 total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.